 According to the Centers for Disease Control and Prevention, 715,000 Americans suffer a heart attack each year.
 For many people, early warning signs appear in the months, weeks, or days before a full-blown heart attack.
 Recognizing these warning signs and seeking medical help could save your life.
 If you experience any of the symptoms below, notify your doctor.

 Nausea, Indigestion, or FullnessNausea, indigestion, vomiting, or a feeling of fullness that lasts for more than a few days may not be related to your stomach.
 When oxygen-rich blood is not moving through your circulatory system, the body may respond by sending pain signals to the abdomen.

 Pain in the Jaw or Arms When your heart is struggling, it sends out pain signals that can radiate up to your jaw and down your arms.
 The pain comes and goes.
 It is not persistent like the pain from a pulled muscle or dental issue.
 The pain may be accompanied by numbness, tightness, or tingling sensations.

 FatigueFeeling exhausted throughout the day with no known cause could be a sign of heart trouble.

-Shortness of breathMany people attribute breathing issues to a lung problem, when in reality they are experiencing a lack of oxygen in the blood.
-If you have trouble taking a deep breath, you’re easily winded, or you have periods of feeling dizzy and light-headed.
+Shortness of breathMany people attribute breathing issues to a lung problem, when in reality they are experiencing a lack of oxygen in the blood.You may have trouble taking a deep breath, become easily winded, or have periods of feeling dizzy and light-headed.

 Chest pain or pressureLong before a full-fledged heart attack occurs, you may experience a tightening or pressure in the chest.
 It may feel like somebody is squeezing your heart.
 The feeling may come and go, and often lasts for a few minutes.

 Paying close attention to your body could prevent a heart attack.
 If you experience any of these symptoms, request an appointment with your doctor right away.
 If you think you may be experiencing a heart attack, call 911.
 Do not attempt to drive yourself to the hospital.
 When it comes to a heart attack, minutes matter.